swbehan/ClubSync/README.md

 ## Project Objective

 Clubs waste time every semester copying names into spreadsheets and cross-checking who has paid before letting members into events.
-ClubSync centralizes this into one app with three roles:
+ClubSync centralizes this into one app.
+It is **multi-club**: each club is independent, with its own members, events, and dues, and users only ever see their own club's data.

+Three roles:

+- **Admin** — registers and creates the club (which generates a join code), creates events and sets the dues tier required to attend, views each event's RSVP list, and manages members (including promoting a member to treasurer).
-- **Treasurer** — creates a semester group with a join code, reviews dues submissions, and sees a running total of collected dues by tier.
+- **Treasurer** — reviews dues submissions, sees a running total of collected dues by tier, and can start a fresh semester (regenerates the join code and resets the roster).
+Treasurers are promoted by an admin.
-- **Admin** — creates events, sets the dues tier required to attend, and views the RSVP list for each event.
-- **Member** — joins a group, submits dues with a tier and payment reference, and RSVPs to events they're eligible for (with a clear message when they're not).
+- **Member** — joins a club with its join code, submits dues with a tier and payment reference, and RSVPs to events they're eligible for (with a clear message when they're not).

 Access is hierarchical: `member < treasurer < admin`.
+To get started, an admin registers and names their club; everyone else registers as a member and joins with the club's join code.

 ## Screenshots